 Once I was committed to the blue and white, it became a matter of using different pop colors when the seasons changed.
 That fall I added rust as a pop color in pillows, flowers and a throw blanket.
 In Outdoor Fall Decorating Ideas: Serving Hors d’Oeuvres on the Patio you can see how lovely this outdoor room turned out.

-This past summer I added fuchsia and yellow pops to the blue and white patio, for a vibrant and refreshing touch.
+The next summer I added fuchsia and yellow pops to the blue and white patio, for a vibrant and refreshing touch.
 It was both pretty and very upbeat.
-(See it here: Updating The Patio With Summer Color)
+(See it here: Updating The Patio With Summer Color and in the photo above.)

 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)